Categories: Blog

 According to Paloma Neuman, building your list this way helps you discover hashtags you might have missed.

-Monitor performance using tools like Hashtagify or Instagram Insights.
-Double down on what works.
+• Monitor performance using tools like Hashtagify or Instagram Insights

 Creating unique branded hashtags can also generate user content.
-Norwegian Cruise Line’s #CruiseLikeANorwegian campaign generated over 20,000 posts according to The Social Shepherd.
+Norwegian Cruise Line’s #CruiseLikeANorwegian campaign generated over 20,000 posts.

 5. Build your email list like your business depends on it